-Amazon Black Friday 2022 – we’ve got the lowdown on what’s coming up
+Amazon Black Friday 2022 – these are the best early deals we’ve found

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Black Friday 2022: When deals begin and what savings to expect
+Amazon Black Friday 2022: Best early deals on tablets, headphones and more

 The annual sale offers some of the largest reductions across TVs, home appliances and tech products